Professor of Management & Organizations; Professor of Sociology, Weinberg College of Arts & Sciences (Courtesy)

 Editor’s note: This is part of a series of articles based on Kellogg Executive Education webinars.

 When your company is hiring, do people focus on whether a candidate is a good “cultural fit” for the organization?

 Hiring for cultural fit, when done well, can boost retention and productivity.
 But most organizations do it badly, Rivera says.
 Instead of looking for people who share the company’s values, hiring managers look for people who share their own background and interests.
-And if the people doing the hiring are predominantly male, or white, or wealthy, then they perpetuate that lack of diversity in their organization.
+And if the people doing the hiring are predominantly male, or white, or wealthy, then they perpetuate that lack of diversity and inclusivity in their organization.